PI-Portal/pi_portal/markdown/INSTALLATION.md

     ```

     - It's possible to change the location by setting an [environment variable](../pi_portal/config.py).
+13. Find your [timezone identifier](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
+This may already be configured on your system, check the value of the TZ environment variable.
-13. While still acting as root, install your configuration file:
+14. While still acting as root, install your configuration file:

     ```shell
     # as root
+    export TZ=[your_timezone_identifier] # If necessary ...
     pi_portal install_config [your_config_file.json]
     ```

-14. Confirm your installation was successful:
+15. Confirm your installation was successful:

     ```shell
     # as root
     portal version
     ```

-15. Drop root privileges:
+16. Drop root privileges:

     ```shell
     # as root
     exit
     ```

-16. You may need to manually start the supervisor service if the installer doesn't recognize your init system.
+17. You may need to manually start the supervisor service if the installer doesn't recognize your init system.
-17. Log into Slack and start interacting with your camera and sensors.
+18. Log into Slack and start interacting with your camera and sensors.